richryan/regionalOil/README.md

 - renv workflow
   - `install.package("somepackage")`
   - `renv::snapshot()` will update the renv.lock file
+  - When starting from a fresh R environment, `renv:restore()` will make sure another R environment has the same version of packages
 - Version-controlled files (not renv/library/, which are system-specific—for people working on Windows and Mac machines collaborating on a project, eg—this directory is managed by renv